ToddButch71/apps/music-inventory-app/WIREGUARD_SETUP.md

 ## Security Recommendations

 ✅ **DO:**
+- **Use your router's existing VPN** for the most secure access
-- Use strong passwords for WireGuard admin UI
+- Use strong passwords for admin UI
 - Use strong passwords in `.secrets` file
 - Monitor logs: `tail -f backend/logs/external_access.log`
-- Keep WireGuard updated: `docker compose pull wireguard`
+- Keep containers updated: `docker compose pull`
 - Use unique passwords for each admin user

 ❌ **DON'T:**
-- Expose port 8080 directly to internet (use VPN only)
+- Expose port 8080 directly to internet (admin site - use VPN only!)
+- Expose port 9000 if you want private access (public site - use VPN or port forward)
 - Share your WireGuard config files publicly
 - Use default passwords

+### Recommended Setup:

+**Most Secure:**
+- Use router's VPN for both admin (8080) and public (9000) access
-- Leave web UI (51821) exposed to internet
+- No ports exposed to internet
+- All access encrypted

+**Convenient Public Sharing:**
+- Use router's VPN for admin access (8080)
+- Port forward 9000 for public read-only catalog
+- Anyone can view your music collection

 ## Dynamic DNS (Optional)